 In June 2023, the U.S. Food and Drug Administration granted Fast Track Designation for the Acclaim-3 treatment combination of REQORSA and Tecentriq as maintenance therapy in patients with ES-SCLC who did not develop tumor progression after receiving Tecentriq and chemotherapy as initial standard treatment.
 In August 2023, the FDA granted Orphan Drug Designation to REQORSA for the treatment of SCLC.

-The Phase 1 dose escalation portion of the Acclaim-3 clinical trial is expected to enroll up to 12 patients at approximately 10 U.S. sites.
-Patients are treated with REQORSA and Tecentriq until disease progression or unacceptable toxicity is experienced.
-The primary endpoint of the Phase 1 escalation portion is to determine the Maximum Tolerated Dose (MTD) or Recommended Phase 2 Dose (RP2D).
+The Phase 1 dose escalation portion of the Acclaim-1 trial has been completed.
+Patients were treated with REQORSA and Tecentriq until disease progression or unacceptable toxicity is experienced.
+The primary endpoint of the Phase 1 escalation portion was to determine the Maximum Tolerated Dose (MTD) or Recommended Phase 2 Dose (RP2D).

 The Phase 2 expansion portion will enroll approximately 50 patients at approximately 10 to 15 U.S sites.
 Patients will be treated with REQORSA and Tecentriq until disease progression or unacceptable toxicity is experienced.
 The primary endpoint of the Phase 2 portion is to determine the 18-week progression-free survival rate from the time of the start of maintenance therapy with REQORSA and Tecentriq in patients with ES-SCLC.
 Patients will also be followed for survival.
 A Phase 2 futility analysis will be performed after the 25th patient enrolled and treated reaches 18 weeks of follow up.